Crude oil futures dip on weak spot demand

 Analysts said the fall in crude oil futures was mostly due to trimming of positions by traders amid weak spot demand.

-Meanwhile, Brent crude, the international benchmark, dipped 1.24 per cent to trade at USD 67.86 per barrel in New York.
+Meanwhile, Brent crude, the international benchmark, fell 0.06 per cent to trade at USD 66.62 per barrel in New York.

 Conversations